Geometry generation#

 from ansys.geometry.core import launch_modeler

-from ansys.geometry.core.connection import GEOMETRY_SERVICE_DOCKER_IMAGE, GeometryContainers
+from ansys.geometry.core.connection import GeometryContainers

 from ansys.geometry.core.designer import DesignFileFormat